Refine your search for walks in Hombourg

 On the heights of Rheinweiler, Maria Hügel and Bamlach

-A Way of the Cross, a golf course, a chapel, viewpoints, a village and a campsite are all on offer along this well-marked trail.
-We will walk along the Wiiwegli (red diamond with a yellow bunch of grapes) and the Way of St James (yellow shell on a blue background), following a Way of the Cross (Stationenweg) on the way there.
-At the Maria Hügel pilgrimage chapel, we will stop to admire the view over the Rhine plain and the Vosges mountains.
-There are numerous benches and a staircase leads to a shelter and picnic tables.
-The return journey will be along a marked local path.
-The hike passes through the charming village of Bamlach and its campsite.
+A Way of the Cross, a golf course, a chapel, viewpoints, vineyards, a village, a campsite – this is what this trail, which is signposted all the way, has to offer.
+We will walk along the Wiiwegli (Red Diamond with a yellow bunch of grapes) and the Way of St James (yellow shell on a blue background), following a Way of the Cross (Stationenweg) on the way there.
+At the Maria Hügel pilgrimage chapel, we will stop to admire the view over the Rhine plain and the Vosges.
+There are plenty of benches, and a flight of steps leads to a shelter and picnic tables.
+The return journey will follow a marked local path.
+The walk passes through the charming village of Bamlach and its campsite.

 The heights of Habsheim via Zimmersheim and Eschentzwiller